 John Gorrie Museum State Park

-Open 9 a.m. to 5 p.m., Thursday through Monday, except Thanksgiving Day, Christmas Day and New Year's Day.
+Open 9 a.m. to 5 p.m., Thursday through Monday, except Thanksgiving, Christmas and New Year's Day.
+Closed Tuesday and Wednesday.

-$2 per person, museum admission fee.
-Children 5 and younger are free.
+Museum admission fee $2 per person.
+Children 5 and younger admitted free.

 Welcome to John Gorrie Museum State Park

-Gorrie was deeply involved in his adopted community serving as postmaster, city treasurer, town councilman, and bank director.
-By 1841, concern for his yellow fever patients motivated Gorrie to invent a method for cooling their sick rooms.
+Gorrie was deeply involved in his adopted community, serving as postmaster, city treasurer, town council member and bank director.
+By 1841, concern for his yellow fever patients motivated Gorrie to invent a method for cooling their sickrooms.
 He became a pioneer in the field of air conditioning and refrigeration by inventing a mechanical device that produced ice.
-Dr. Gorrie received the first U.S. Patent for mechanical refrigeration in 1851.
+In 1851, Dr. Gorrie received the first U.S. patent for mechanical refrigeration.

-Today, a replica of his ice-making machine and other Gorrie artifacts are on display at the museum.
-We are also proud to showcase temporary exhibits chronicling the history of The Florida Park Service, which plays a vital role in preserving and interpreting the Real Florida!
+Today, a replica of his ice-making machine and other artifacts are on display at the museum.
+We are also proud to showcase temporary exhibits chronicling the history of the Florida Park Service, which plays a vital role in preserving and interpreting the Real Florida!